CartoDB/documentation/app/content/analytics-toolbox-snowflake/overview/getting-access.md

 ##### 3. Create the functions and procedures

-Download [`carto-analytics-toolbox-core-snowflake-modules.sql`](https://storage.googleapis.com/carto-analytics-toolbox-core/snowflake/latest/sql/carto-analytics-toolbox-core-snowflake-modules.sql) into a local file.
+Download the [modules script](https://storage.googleapis.com/carto-analytics-toolbox-core/snowflake/latest/sql/carto-analytics-toolbox-core-snowflake-modules.sql) into a local file.

-Execute the file `carto-analytics-toolbox-core-snowflake-modules.sql` to create the SQL functions and procedures in the "carto" schema of the "carto" database.
+Execute the downloaded file `carto-analytics-toolbox-core-snowflake-modules.sql` to create the SQL functions and procedures in the "carto" schema of your database.

 {{% bannerNote title="WARNING" type="warning" %}}
 This file will remove all the previous functions and procedures in the "carto" schema.